GoogleCloudPlatform/community/tutorials/memorystore-oc/index.md

 ```

 *   PROJECT\_ID- Your GCP Project ID.
 See [here](https://cloud.google.com/resource-manager/docs/creating-managing-projects%23identifying_projects) for information on locating your Project ID.
-*   GCS\_BUCKET\_NAME- This is the GCS bucket you created in the section above titled: Upload JSON object to GCS bucket.
+*   GCS\_BUCKET\_NAME- This is the Cloud Storage bucket you created in the section above titled: Upload JSON object to Cloud Storage bucket.
 *   REDIS\_HOST - The IP Address of the Cloud MemoryStore for Redis instance you created above.
 See the section above for details on how to get the IP address of the Cloud Memorystore for Redis instance.

 Now save the file and exit (using Ctrl+O and then Ctrl+X, if you’re using nano).
 Before we run the program, let’s explore the key parts of the code to see how it’s instrumented.